swiftlang/swift-package-manager/Documentation/Usage.md

 repository status, tags, or the tag desired by dependency resolution.
 In other words, this will _just build_ against the sources that are present.
-When an editable package is present, it will be used to satisfy all instances of that package in the depencency graph.
+When an editable package is present, it will be used to satisfy all instances of that package in the dependency graph.
 It is possible to edit all, some, or none of the packages in a dependency graph, without restriction.

 Editable packages are best used to do experimentation with dependency code or